-8.4 Preparation of Test Specimens:
+8.5 Preparation of Test Specimens:

-8.4.1 Number of Specimens-Make at least three test specimens for each cement-aggregate combination.
+8.5.1 Number of Specimens-Make at least three test specimens for each cementitious materials-aggregate combination.

-8.4.2 Preparation of Molds-Prepare the specimen molds in accordance with the requirements of Practice C 490 except, the interior surfaces of the mold shall be covered with a release agent (see Note 4).
-A release agent will be acceptable if it serves as a parting agent without affecting the time of setting of the cement and without leaving any residue that will inhibit the penetration of water into the specimen.
+8.5.2 Preparation of Molds-Prepare the specimen molds in accordance with the requirements of Practice C 490 except, the interior surfaces of the molds shall be covered with a release agent (see Note 4).
+A release agent is acceptable if it serves as a parting agent without affecting the time of setting of the cement and without leaving any residue that will inhibit the penetration of water into the specimen.

-Note 4-TFE-fluorocarbon tape complies with the requirements for a mold release agent.
+NOTE 4-TFE-fluorocarbon tape complies with the requirements for a mold release agent.

-8.4.3 Proportioning of Mortar-Proportion the dry materials for the test mortar using 1 part of cement to 2.25 parts of graded aggregate by mass for aggregates with a relative density (OD) at or above 2.45.
+8.5.3 Proportioning of Mortar-Proportion the dry materials for the test mortar using 1 part of cementitious materials (hydraulic cement plus pozzolan or ground granulated blast-furnace slag) to 2.25 parts of graded aggregate by mass for aggregates with a relative density (OD) at or above 2.45.
 For aggregates with a relative density (OD) below 2.45, determine the aggregate proportion as follows:

-Aggregate proportion = $$2.25 \times D/2.65$$
+Aggregate Proportion = $$2.25 \times \frac{D}{2.65}$$